AmbireTech/adex-protocol/README.md

 The ADX token was launched in 2017 and is currently trading on Binance, Kraken, Huobi, Uniswap and more.

+#### Protocol fee discounts

+By choosing to launch a campaign with ADX tokens instead of other accepted currencies, advertisers benefit from a fee discount.
+While campaigns launched with USDT, USDC, and DAI carry a network fee of 7%, using ADX tokens reduces the fee to 4%.

 #### Staking and validator registry

 The Registry is an autonomous system designed to provide a list of publically accessible validators that you can nominate for your campaign.
 The ultimate goal of the Registry is provide exposure for everyone who wants to be a public validator, and also to hold these validators accountable if they misbehave.

 This is accomplished by having each validator who wants to be on the Registry stake ADX tokens.
 Every time they misbehave, a small portion of those tokens will be burned (slashed).
 This makes validators with higher stake more trustworthy, as they have more skin in the game.
 The reason ADX is the only token allowed for staking is that ideally, staking for the registry would be the token's primary use case, as this implies a large part of the token supply would be staked and locked up, therefore making it more expensive to perform a Sybil attack.

 This system differs from token curated registries in that there is no approval/rejection game, and anyone with a sufficient minimal stake can be registered.
 Furthermore, there are specific conditions which will punish misbehavior, related to the particular mechanics of OUTPACE and the validator stack.

 Because challenges may require verifying validator `NewState` and `ApproveState` messages on-chain, the Registry needs high transaction throughput.
 Therefore, we have decided to build it as a [Substrate](https://github.com/paritytech/substrate) chain, and possibly make it part of the [Polkadot network](https://polkadot.network/).

-#### Protocol fee discounts

-With V5 that will be rolled out in 2023, there will be fee discounts to users who stake over a certain amount of ADX.

 #### Nomination and staking